ebullient/campaign-notes/gm/prep/2021-04-09-search-and-rescue.md

 **Sildar Hallwinter**

 If he is rescued and healed, he provides some useful information:
 * Klarg, the bugbear who leads this goblin band, had orders to  waylay a large caravan headed to Phandalin.
-* His contact in Phandalin is a human wizard named Iarno Albrek.
-The wizard traveled to the town two months ago to establish order there.
-After the Lords’ Alliance received no word from Iarno, Sildar decided to investigate.
 * He intends to continue on to Phandalin, since it’s the nearest settlement.
 * He offers to pay the party 500 gp to provide escort, which he will pay upon reaching Phandalin.
 * First, he hopes they’ll put a stop to the goblin raids by clearing out the caves.

-He doesn’t have any weapons or armor, but he can take a shortsword from a defeated goblin or use a weapon loaned to him by a character.
+He doesn’t have any weapons or armor, but he can take a shortsword from a
+defeated goblin or use a weapon loaned to him by a character.
 ```

 ### 7. Twin Pools Cave